Case Overview

 Does Ozempic cause eye problems?

-Anyone who has diabetes can develop eye problems.
+Anyone with diabetes can develop eye problems.
 However, your risk may be higher if you:

-At first, diabetic eye problems typically don’t show any symptoms.
-However, people with diabetes should be on the lookout for sudden changes in their vision that could indicate a serious problem.
-Some signs to look for include:
+Eye problems caused by diabetes typically don’t show any symptoms at first.
+However, people with diabetes should be on the lookout for sudden vision changes that could indicate a serious problem.
+Signs to look for include:

-If you are experiencing vision issues after using Ozempic, follow up with your doctor.
+If you’re experiencing vision issues after using Ozempic, follow up with your doctor.
 After seeking medical care, consider contacting an Ozempic lawyer.

 Does Ozempic cause blurry vision?